Dave-team/Knowledge-base/Principles.md

     - Power pose in a bathroom and make yourself as big possible
     - Heavy breathing for a short while

+## Happiness and purpose
+Happiness is a state of fullfilment and calm mind.
+It's the absence of anxiety and fear and a general feeling of satisfaction.

+To achieve this state of calm, it's important to throw away any expectations or grand goals you may have.
+Striving for the end goal and doing the right thing in the process will distress tranquility.
+All that matters is here and now.
+Meaning to life is personal and the key is to be happy in the moment

+Techniques for happiness:
+- Mindfullness
+- Expressing your feelings (with others, in therapy, in a journal, through art)
+- Enjoying the little things in life
+- Having a balance in the six fundamentals in life

 ## General
 - Build character and get a thicker skin: